-NoteRiot is an excellent example of merging technologies into a wonderfully secure note app with a modern and distraction-free experience.
-The web app is responsive and snappy and data is encrypted before being sent over a secure connection to be stored on the blockchain.
+NoteRiot is an exceptional example of merging technologies into a wonderfully secure note app with a modern and distraction-free experience.
+The web app is responsive and snappy, and data is encrypted before being sent over a secure connection to be stored on the blockchain.

 Notes and to-do lists are the main focus of this note-taking app.
 Each note can be organized by a color, label and/or heart-shaped favorite toggle.
 Searching is instantaneous and filters directly to matching notes.

 Formatting is accomplished through the use of Markdown or directly via a true WYSIWYG, visual editor, which is rare in all the reviewed apps.